allthingslinux/tux/docs/content/index.md

     ---

-    Learn how to contribute to Tux and help us make it better.
+    Learn how to contribute to Tux and help us make it better, or report bugs and suggest features.

     [:octicons-arrow-right-24: Contributing Guide](developer/contributing.md){ .md-button .md-button--primary }